mbailey/keycutter/docs/design/defense-layers-to-protect-against-key-misuse.md

-# Defense layers to protect against key misuse
+# Defence layers to protect against key misuse

 You need to consider the following layers of defense when using FIDO SSH Keys.